 Once your site goes live, there’s no time to sit back and sip a celebratory drink.
-There are many tasks begging to be on your ever-increasing ‘to-do’ list.
-To keep this list manageable, WordPress’ ‘maintenance mode’ is something you’ll use often.
+Many tasks are begging to be on your ever-increasing to-do list.
+You’ll often use WordPress maintenance mode to keep this list manageable.

-Given this, we’ll discuss what WordPress maintenance mode is, and why you’d want to use it.
-Before we show you how to toggle the state, we’ll also chat about why a staging site might be a better fit for you.
+Given this, we’ll discuss what WordPress maintenance mode is and why you’d want to use it.
+Before we show you how to toggle the state, we’ll also discuss why a staging site might be better for you.

 What WordPress Maintenance Mode Is